Xilinx/Vitis-AI-Tutorials/Design_Tutorials/06-densenetx_DPUv3/README.md

 |`--calib_iter`         | Number of calibration iterations                               |

-*Note: Any error messages relating to ./bin/ptxas can be ignored.*

 Most of the arguments are self-explanatory but special mention needs to be made of --input_fn and --calib_iter.